curl/everything-curl/http/post/multipart.md

 `d74496d66958873e` but you, of course, get something different when you run curl (or when you submit such a form with a browser).

-So after that initial set of headers follows the request body
+After that initial set of headers follows the request body

     --------------------------d74496d66958873e
     Content-Disposition: form-data; name="person"